 Generally speaking, works created by U.S. Government employees are not eligible for copyright protection in the United States.
 See Circular 1 "COPYRIGHT BASICS" from the U.S. Copyright Office.

-Technorati tags: and or and or and or Ronald Reagan "A Time for Choosing" 10/27/64 VIDEO PODCAST and Pigs Sus scrofa or S. domesticus and FDA Nanotechnology Report Outlines Scientific, Regulatory Challenges
+Technorati tags: Public Domain Clip Art and clip art or public domain and Dairy Cows or Bos taurus and Holstein or Ronald Reagan "A Time for Choosing" 10/27/64 VIDEO PODCAST and Pigs Sus scrofa or S. domesticus and FDA Nanotechnology Report Outlines Scientific, Regulatory Challenges

 No comments: